jimmoffitt/twitter_search/README.md

 So likely the next steps are for the user to implement logging, configuration management, error handling, and data management.

 ## Getting started.
 The first step is making sure you have all the neccessary keys and tokens to authenticate with the Twitter API.
+See https://apps.twitter.com if you need keys.

 Currently these scripts import authentication metadata from *environmental variables*.

+The *search.js* uses POST requests, and *search_get.js* using GET requests.

 ### Environment variables

 These scripts load authentication details and settings from *environment variables*.

-The *search.js* uses POST requests, and *search_get.js* using GET requests.
+Cloud platforms and most IDEs provide configuration support for this (e.g. Heroku and Glitch), and when running in a terminal these can be set up in a script.

 If you are using these scripts, which use OAuth, the following variables need to be set:

 ```
 #Twitter Search